Quick link: Resources

 Organs: Parts of the body that help us to stay alive, such as the kidneys, heart, lungs and liver.

-Parathyroid glands: Produce parathyroid hormone, or PTH.
-PTH helps control calcium, phosphorous and vitamin D levels within the blood and bone.
+Parathyroid glands: Produces parathyroid hormone ( PTH) which helps control calcium, phosphorous and vitamin D levels within the blood and bone.
 Kidney failure can cause the parathyroid glands to produce too much PTH.

 Peritoneal cavity: The space in the abdomen (belly) holding the intestines and other organs.